soft9000/mightymaxims/README.md

 Ever a worthy pass time, the quotations in this collection are here 'mostly' for educational demonstrations.
 Some quotes are 'good', some quotes are 'bad', and other quotations are simply 'ugly' - in need of no little editorial assistance.

-Submitted for your perusal then, here a few large quotation collections to enjoy.
+Submitted for your perusal then, here are a few large quotation collections to enjoy.
 Ad-hoc software creations are encouraged.

 Happy quotation 'questing!